AFLplusplus/AFLplusplus/README.md

 other secondary nodes over time.
 Set `export AFL_NO_AFFINITY=1` or `export AFL_TRY_AFFINITY=1` if you have no free core.

-Note that you in nearly all cases can never reach full coverage.
-A lot of functionality is usually behind options that were not activated or fuzz e.g. if you fuzz a library to convert image formats and your target is the png to tiff API then you will not touch any of the other library APIs and features.
+Note that in nearly all cases you can never reach full coverage.
+A lot of functionality is usually dependent on exclusive options that would need individual fuzzing campaigns each with one of these options set.
+E.g. if you fuzz a library to convert image formats and your target is the png to tiff API then you will not touch any of the other library APIs and features.

 #### f) How long to fuzz a target?